ODmitriyeva/SOM/README.md

 4/23/2019
 OPEX is now calculated over the whole DCP once a month.
 Margin can be calculated by area. prod4-DJBasin is a version of 6 months Margin calcs for DJ Basin area

+4/26/2018
+Margin+OPEX+UI calcs for a given month done throuout the whole meter_coefficient table (performance: about 8 hours on a single CPU on Azure machine)